-We’ve put together a Top ten of his greatest moments to remind everyone what a perfect pick he is for this post.
+We’ve put together a Top ten of Ben Bradley’s greatest moments to remind everyone what a perfect pick he is for this post.

 - In 2018 he was suspended from the Conservative party for remarks he made in 2016 defending a councillor who had shared a string of anti-Muslim memes on Facebook.
 Naturally, his membership was restored in 2019.